agoel2005/accelerated-final-project/writeup.md

 PE(pos, 2i+1) = cos(pos / 10000^(2i/hdim))
 ```

-You compute these values and add them to Q and K before attention.
+The computed PE values are added to Q and K before attention.
 The standard approach uses three kernels:
 1. Apply embeddings to Q to get Q'
 2. Apply embeddings to K to get K'
 3. Run attention on Q', K'

-This means writing Q_embedded and K_embedded to global memory, then reading them back.
-For hdim=2048 and seq=64, that's 1 MB of redundant traffic.
+In doing so, we need to write Q_embedded and K_embedded to global memory, then read them back.
+For hdim=2048 and seq=64, that causes 1 MB of traffic.

 ### V1: Naive Fusion

-Our first attempt seemed obvious -- precompute sin/cos lookup tables and fuse the embedding application into the attention kernel:
+For our first attempt, we precompute sin/cos lookup tables and fuse the embedding application into the attention kernel.
+This allows us to avoid saving Q and K in memory.

 ```cuda
 // For each Q-K pair in attention: